francoisdutoit-dotnet/Adapt-Restaurants/README.md

 - Build the solution and wait for all packages to download.

-- Run the project from Visual Studio or publish to a desired environment
+- Run the project from Visual Studio or publish to a desired environment.

 Note: The project will take a bit longer on initial load as it will create and populate the database.